-9. Flexibility In Curriculum
+8. Flexibility In Curriculum

 A flexible curriculum allows you to specialize in your area of interest.
-Some universities have some unnecessary course modules which may not of interest to you.
+Some universities have some unnecessary course modules which may not be of interest to you.
 Grad school is about freedom in pursuing your interests and exploring the depth of the subject.

-You may also want to take courses which may not be relevant to your course of study but the elective is in sync with your broad career objective.
-For example, if you are keen to pursue an entrepreneurial career at some point in your life, you may want to opt for courses like Project Management.
-A ‘Project Management’ course is usually offered by the Faculty of Management or Faculty of Economics in most universities.
-So, just ensure about the flexibility in the curriculum while choosing your university of study.
+You may also want to take courses that may not be relevant to your course of study but the elective is in sync with your broad career objective.
+For example, if you are keen to pursue an entrepreneurial career at some point in your life, you may want to opt for courses like ‘Project Management’ or ‘Design Thinking’.
+A ‘Project Management’ course is usually offered by the Faculty of Management or Faculty of Economics in many universities.
+So, just ensure the flexibility in the curriculum while choosing your university of study.

 The German universities are known for their tough exams but relaxed semesters.
 Unlike the British, Irish or American universities, the scope of extracurricular activities is limited in German universities.